-For desert tortoise, a CESA-listed threatened and candidate endangered species, a qualified biologist shall conduct a protocol level presence or absence survey no more than 14 days prior to initiating Project activities in accordance with the survey methodology described in U.S. Fish and Wildlife Service Desert Tortoise (Mojave Population) Field Manual.
+CDFW recommends inclusion of mitigation measures to avoid potentially significant impacts to desert tortoise, a CESA-listed species as threatened and a candidate for endangered species.
+The measures need to include specificity on who will perform the survey, what type of survey will be performed, and what actions will be taken should desert tortoise presence be confirmed during the survey.
+The measures need to address avoidance, minimization, or mitigation measures should desert tortoise enter the Project site during the life of the Project.
+Take (hunt, pursue, catch, capture, or kill, or attempt to hunt, pursue, catch, capture, or kill) is prohibited unless authorized by state law (Fish and Game Code, §§ 2080 & 2085).
+Project activities have the potential to take desert tortoise.
+If the Project, including the Project construction or any Projectrelated activity during the life of the Project, may result in take of CESA-listed species, CDFW recommends that the Project proponent seeks appropriate authorization prior to Project implementation through an ITP.
+CDFW recommends inclusion of a protocol level survey and a measure for a qualified biologist in the environmental document.
+A qualified biologist shall conduct a protocol level presence or absence survey no more than 14 days prior to initiating Project activities in accordance with the survey methodology described in U.S. Fish and Wildlife Service Desert Tortoise Field Manual.
 In addition, the survey shall utilize perpendicular survey routes and 100-percent visual coverage of the Project area and 50-foot buffer zone for desert tortoise and their sign.
 If the survey confirms absence, a qualified biological monitor shall remain on-site during all Project activities to confirm desert tortoise do not enter the Project site.
 If the survey confirms presence, the Project Proponent shall obtain an ITP for desert tortoise prior to the start of Project activities.
 If the biological monitor during the life of the Project encounters a desert tortoise, work shall be suspended, and the Project Proponent shall obtain an ITP for the species prior to the restarting Project activities.
+All clearance surveys need to be conducted during the active season for desert tortoise.
+Any variance analysis should include hypothesis-driven risk assessment considering spatial and temporal variability of determinant parameters affecting habitat quality and sustainability over time.